headspace Hobart is a free and confidential, early intervention service for young people aged 12-25.

 If you are ineligible to apply for a Medicare Card give us a call and we will direct you to alternative appropriate services for you

-If you would like to refer a young person please complete our referral form.
-Referrals should include as much information as possible and be undertaken with the informed consent of the young person.
+If you are a parent, carer or friend of a young person and would like to refer a young person to headspace Hobart please complete our referral form.
+Referrals should include as much information as possible to assist us in getting the young person the right help that they need more quickly.Once completed, please return via fax on 6231 3908.

 Our sexual health doctor, Alison, has a clinic at headspace Hobart on Mondays, Thursdays and Fridays.